 Support for Incoming and Current International Students

-The Office of International Students (OIS) at Rutgers University–Camden offers resources and support services to the incoming and current international student community.
+The Office of International Students & Global Programs at Rutgers University–Camden offers resources and support services to the incoming and current international student community.
 The office supports your academic success by helping you navigate the challenges you may encounter as an international student.

 OIS can also provide guidance on the necessary steps in securing a visa.

 - Applying for a visa